openhie/facility-recon/docs/source/user/sources.md

 Once uploaded, in the View tab, CSV entries can be edited.
 Any edits do not modify the original data source but the edits will be exported after reconciliation.

+## Select Levels

+The user may choose any levels in their hierarchy to include but they must be ordered with the top most level first.

+It is also possible to select no levels to match on a flat list with no hierarchy.
+To do so, don't select levels.

-## Remote servers -- DHIS2 or FHIR
+## Remote Servers -- DHIS2 or FHIR

 The tool supports remote sources.
 Any server for which the user can authenticate and is authorized to get the facility and hierarchy for can be used as a source.